molybdenum-99/whatis/README.md

 ## Features/problems

-* Fetches Wikipedia data by entity names: canonical title, geographical coordinates, main page image, first phrase, short entity description from Wikidata;
+* Fetches Wikipedia data by entity names: canonical title, geographical coordinates, main page image, the first phrase, short entity description from Wikidata;
-* Optionally fetches links to other Wikipedia languages, and list of page categories;
+* Optionally fetches links to other Wikipedia languages and list of page categories;
 * Fetches any number of Wikipedia pages in minimal number of API requests (50-page batches);
   * Note that despite this optimization, Wikipedia API responses are not very small, so resolving, say, 1000 entities, will errrm _take some time_;